 Giant isopode (Bathynomus giganteus)

-Giant isopodes are abundant in the cold deep waters of the Atlantic, Pacific and Arctic oceans.
+Giant isopods are abundant in the cold deep waters of the Atlantic, Pacific, and Arctic oceans.
 Giant isopods are a good example of deep-sea gigantism.
-While generally, isopodes reach between 8 and 15 centimetres, these giant species can reach a maximum weight and length of approximately 1.7 kilograms (3.7 lb) and 76 centimetres (30 in) respectively.
+While generally, isopods reach between 8 and 15 centimeters, these giant species can reach a maximum weight and length of approximately 1.7 kilograms (3.7 lb) and 76 centimeters (30 in) respectively.